sindrehaugsvaer/Next.js-PWA-NetworkInformation/README.md

 - By playing with these, the stats on the app will change along with app content.

+**Reminder:**\
+*The Network Information API is still experimental, which means it is not supported by all browsers.
+Chrome is recommended.*

 ## Github repository
 Source code available [HERE](https://github.com/sindrehaugsvaer/Next.js-PWA-NetworkInformation).